jiange91/lm_compiler/docs/source/user_guide/tutorials/optimizer.rst

     Ensure that you have the appropriate API keys for the providers you are using.

 There are two other optional configurations.

-First, you can set a :code:`cost_indicator` for each :code:`LMConfig` to tell the optimizer how to reason between them.
+1. you can set a :code:`cost_indicator` for each :code:`LMConfig` to tell the optimizer to favor cheaper options when proposing a new configuration.
 By default, each :code:`LMConfig` has a :code:`cost_indicator = 1.0`, which tells the optimizer that all models are equally expensive (i.e. not to factor cost into its search).
-If you want Cognify to consider different models with different execution costs, you can set the :code:`cost_indicator` to different values.
-Second, you can specify the parameters used to call the model with :code:`kwargs`.
-These are the ones specified by your model API.

 .. note::

     The :code:`cost_indicator` does not need to reflect the true difference in prices between models.
-For example, Llama-3.1-8b may not be 20% cheaper than GPT-4o-mini, even though we have set the cost indicator to 0.8.
-In this way, you can express how much you `care` about the difference in price.
-If you are hosting models yourself, you can set the cost according to the relative GPU resources required by each model, which usually corresponds to model weight size.
+For example, if you are hosting models yourself, you can set the indicator to ``0`` if local GPU resources is treated as free.

+    Additionally, this indicator only helps the optimizer to propose frugal configurations in the early stage.
+It still relies on observations of the actual cost to update the internal states.

+2. you can specify the parameters used to call the model with :code:`kwargs`.
+These are the ones specified by your model API.

+In this example, we ask Cognify to automatically choose between two OpenAI models, :code:`gpt-4o-mini` and :code:`gpt-4o`, for each agent in the Math workflow.

 Configure Optimizer Settings
 ----------------------------